stormkit-io/bin/README.md

 # This must be a 32 characters long alphanumeric variable.
 STORMKIT_APP_SECRET=xzSX0KEntt9EO8pQM0msmVm3WkQktbJu

-# The username used to login to the Admin Dashboard.
-This is where you will
-# deploy the Stormkit Frontend.
-After the initial deployment, this can be removed.
-STORMKIT_ADMIN_USERNAME=root

-# The password used to login to the Admin Dashboard.
-This is where you will
-# deploy the Stormkit Frontend.
-After the initial deployment, this can be removed.
-STORMKIT_ADMIN_PASSWORD=123456

 # The host name of the database.
 For docker-compose, this is the name of the service.
 POSTGRES_HOST=db